appdotnet/object-metadata/annotations/net.app.core.channel.invite.md

 > ### net.app.core.channel.invite

 <!-- provide a description of what your annotation represents -->
-The channel invite annotation can be used to indicate that a [Post](http://developers.app.net/docs/resources/post/) is an invitation to join in a conversation taking place in a [Channel](http://developers.app.net/docs/resources/channel/).
-Posts using this annotation should likely use the [fallback url annotation](net.app.core.fallback_url.md) as well to indicate a place where the channel can be viewed if the current client cannot properly render the channel type.
+The channel invite annotation can be used to indicate that a [Post](http://developers.app.net/docs/resources/post/) or [Message](http://developers.app.net/docs/resources/message/) is an invitation to join in a conversation taking place in a [Channel](http://developers.app.net/docs/resources/channel/).

+Channel creators should consider providing [fallback url annotations](net.app.core.fallback_url.md) when creating Channels so that there is always a way to properly display the referenced Channel.

 <!-- provide at least one example of what your annotation might look like in the wild -->
 ## Example